goatsefl/SwitchRunner/README.md

-# Switch runner is a platform runner with a simple twist.
+# Switch runner is a endless runner with a simple twist.
 ## The concept is extended from the first game @KeyTerminator.

 Commuting